 I have a confession to make: I LOVE Chocolate Mousse!
 It’s my favorite dessert and I have tried every imaginable recipe, from healthy ones with Tofu to rich and sweet ones with ingredients like marshmallows and custard.
-My all time favorite Chocolate Mousse recipe just has to be from The Cook’s Companion by Stephanie Alexander.
+My all time Best Chocolate Mousse recipe just has to be from The Cook’s Companion by Stephanie Alexander.
 I have made this recipe countless times, and on each occasion enjoyed delicious results.

 With my recent self imposed sugar ban, I have tried a couple of different recipes but none have come close to my old favorite Stephanie Alexander Recipe – which is simply a combination of eggs, chocolate, sugar and butter.
 So, as a special treat I decided to whip up a batch, without any added sugar because I feel there is already enough sugar in the chocolate.

 I used organic dark cooking chocolate, so feel that although there is sugar in the chocolate it’s organic (so, no nasties!) and for a treat once every few months I believe that’s ok.
 After all, this is my favorite, most craved dessert of all time and I feel indulging once every now and then helps keep me sane!

 As far as the melting of the Chocolate and Butter – I am a little unorthodox in that I melt them together in a saucepan.
 I find this method works for me, but if you’d prefer you can melt yours using the double boiler method or in the microwave.
 In the past I used to melt the ingredients in the microwave, but as I recently got rid of my microwave, that’s no longer an option!

 This best chocolate mousse is incredibly rich so even the smallest of portions will provide a massive, indulgent chocolate hit!